szabihudak/veriff_tech_assignment_project/README.md

         - execute-on-edge-report-cucumber

     - Steps for test execution:
         - execute one test execution script, after that the reporting script.
-If you use execution scripts from the first group, before the report creation you have to close the browser instance which was opened during the test execution.
             - for example:
                 - npm run execute-on-edge
                 - npm run generate-html-report